marcan2020/crispy-giggle/README.md

 Generate payload to exploit EternalBlue in x86 by default.
 Add the option `-x64` to have the 64 bits version.

 Usage: `./autoblue.sh -lhost YOUR_IP -lport LISTENING_PORT`

+## nmap-ng
+Run a full tcp ports scan with nmap and then a detailed scan on all the open ports.

+Usage: `./nmap-ng TARGET_IP`